nickolashkraus/mcp-auth/tasks/host-authorization-server-metadata-on-authorization-server.md

 ## Acceptance Criteria

-* A metadata endpoint is defined in the Authorization Server ([Function-Health/member-app-middleware][Function-Health/member-app-middleware]), which returns the Authorization Server Metadata.
+* A metadata endpoint is defined in the authorization server ([Function-Health/member-app-middleware][Function-Health/member-app-middleware]), which returns the Authorization Server Metadata.

 ## Resources